theojouvin/CSE15L/labs/lab-report-1-week-2.md

 Creating the SSH Keys in the last step was only the first step in optimizing remote running.
 Not having to enter a password everytime you want to move a file or run a command remotely saves a lot of time.
 However, even more time can be saved by running multiple commands to the server all in one line.

 1. Remember the Java file you transferred to the server earlier?
 You can tell the server to compile and run that file, giving you its output all in one line.
-2. Try running the command ```ssh username@ieng6.ucsd.edu "javac info.java; java info.java"```
+2. Try running the command ```ssh username@ieng6.ucsd.edu "javac info.java; java info"```
-  - This command will connect your computer to the remote server and tell it to first, compile the "info.java" file, then run it.
+  - This command will connect your computer to the remote server and tell it to first, compile the "info.java" file, then run the info class.
   - Because the commands in the second half of the line are in quotes, they will all be run on the server.
   - Including a semi-colon after the individual commands tells the server to run all of them.
 3. Let's say you made an edit to the file on your computer and needed to re-transfer it, re-compile it, and re-run it.
 This can easily be done by using the up-arrow on your keyboard to go through previously ran commands.